thejameshoward/EKKOTools/README.md

     EKKOTools/data/JRH_2101_summary.cdxs
     EKKOTools/data/JRH_2101_summary_scankey.xlsx

-Each scan key should be formatted like so
+If you are using scan keys, they should be formatted like so

     A1,R-methylbenzylamine
     A2,S-methylbenzelamine